 On Campus DPT Programs

 If you choose to leave Hawaii in order to pursue your degree on campus, the program you attend will typically require you to report to campus several times per week for classes and lectures.
-One benefit of this is that you will be able to network and befriend your peers in real life.
+One benefit of this is that you may be able to network and befriend your peers in real life.
 If you learn best outside your home away from distractions, this may be a great option for you.

 How Long do Hawaii DPT Programs Take to Complete?